 Dr. Erik Peper has published several books and guides including Make Health Happen which details a structured program that trains you to take control of your own health; Muscle Biofeedback at the Computer, a powerful tool for clinicians and computer users to implement proven strategies to prevent repetitive stress injuries and promote health at the worksite with step-by-step instructions and Breathing for Health with Biofeedback, a CD and book that teaches effortless breathing.
-His most recent book, published by AAPB, is Biofeedback Mastery–An Experiential Teaching and Self-Training Manual.
+His book, published by AAPB, is Biofeedback Mastery–An Experiential Teaching and Self-Training Manual.
 He is also the co-producer of weekly Healthy Computing Email Tips and has been the editor of Psychophysiology Today since 2004.
-In May 2011, North Atlantic/Random House published Dr. Robert Gorter and Dr. Erik Peper’s new book, Fighting Cancer-A Nontoxic Approach to Treatment., which touches on alternative, non-invasive methods to treat cancer.
-He also has two books published in Japanese.
+In May 2011, North Atlantic/Random House published Dr. Robert Gorter and Dr. Erik Peper’s book, Fighting Cancer-A Nontoxic Approach to Treatment, which touches on alternative, non-invasive methods to treat cancer.
+In 2020, North Atlantic Books published Dr Erik Peper, Dr. Richard Harvey and Nancy Faass most recent book, TechStress-How Technology is Hijacking our Lives, Strategies for Coping, and Pragmatic Ergonomics, He also has two books published in Japanese.

 Available May 31, 2011 in trade paperback and e-book.